GSchoning/DSIpy/README.md

 ## 🌟 Acknowledgements

-Special thanks to **John Doherty** (Watermark Numerical Computing) for suggesting the implementation of **post-calibration bias correction**.
-His insights into handling structural error and non-linearity in surrogate-based inversion were instrumental in the development of the bias diagnostic and correction workflows included in this module.
+Special thanks to **John Doherty** (Watermark Numerical Computing) for suggesting the implementation of **Posterior Refinement** (bias correction).
+His insights into handling structural error and non-linearity in surrogate-based inversion were instrumental in the development of the diagnostic and correction workflows included in this module.

 ## License